 April is Military Saves Month!

-Military Saves is a campaign organized by the Consumer Federation of America that encourages the military community to build savings, pay down debt, and increase personal wealth.
+Military Saves is a campaign organized by the Consumer Federation of America that encourages the military community to build their savings and pay down debt, with the end goal of increasing personal wealth.

 Navy Mutual is proud to support Military Saves Month.
 It is a core part of our mission to “educate members of the uniformed services and their families on matters of financial security.”
 As always, we remain a resource to help you and your family achieve financial stability, set savings goals, and start saving.
 Setting financial goals and putting money away also protects you from any unforeseen expenses that may arise, such as needing to perform extensive vehicle maintenance or having to pay for a sick pet’s visit to the vet.